-Once the problem is identified, the seeker has to go back to manana (reflection) phase to find an answer to redeem the obstacle.
+Once the problem is identified, the seeker has to go back to manana (reflection) phase to find an answer to overcome the obstacles.
 He may discuss with a teacher, co-seekers, study again relevant scriptural texts, or even go on pilgrimages to new places in order to gain a fresh view of things.

 To quote Swami Hariharananda Saraswati from his work, advaitabodhadipika: